CLUSTERfoo/clusterfoo-dot-com/content/articles/eigengoogle.markdown

 audience to
 the second website, while the second website loses 60% of its audience to the first.
 >
-> If the two websites start out with 50% of the global audience, how many users will each website have after a month?
+> If the two websites start out with 50% of the global audience each, how many users will each website have after a month?
 After a year?

 This scenario can be represented as the following system: